Skip to Content

 Meals

+A Norwegian Air 787 Premium ticket (an $80 value) includes meals.
 After takeoff and the initial drink service, the food was served.
-I got the chicken with mashed potatoes, and it came with a healthy side of cheeses, quinoa salad, and bread.
+I got the chicken with mashed potatoes, which came with a healthy side of cheese, quinoa salad, and bread.

 Snack service before landing at London Gatwick airport